 Based on its stated ingredients, we consider Sky and Sol Sunscreen likely to be effective for protecting the skin from damaging UV rays, and we consider this to be one of the healthiest sunscreen formulations that we've reviewed to date on Illuminate Health.

-We Tried Sky and Soul Ourselves
+We Tested Sky and Sol Sunscreen

 The product is in a standard squeeze tube with a small opening at the top.
 I had no issues getting the product out.